Pretty Thing (film): Production

-In October 2023, it was announced that principal photography wrapped.
+In October 2023, it was announced that principal photography for the film, then titled The Bird and the Bee, had wrapped.
 Filming occurred during the 2023 SAG-AFTRA strike and SAG-AFTRA granted the filmmakers an interim agreement to allow principal photography to occur during the strike.

 Release

+In March 2025, Shout!
+Studios acquired the North American distribution rights to the film, which was retitled Pretty Thing.
 The film was given a very limited theatrical release, along with its primary video on demand release, on July 4, 2025.